Maryville College: Campus housing

-All residence halls besides Copeland, Davis, Gamble, and Gibson allow alcohol to those of age.
+All residence halls besides Copeland, Davis, Gamble, Gibson, and Pearsons allow alcohol to those of age.

 Campus improvement plan

 In 2010 Maryville College finished the construction of the Clayton Center for the Arts.
 This new CCA building is home to a large theatre, a flex theatre, and also classrooms and offices for professors of Maryville College.
 There are also plans to renovate Anderson Hall beginning June 2013.
 The renovations will focus on the interior and are estimated to be completed by August 2014.

 Features of the college

 The college's heating system started as an experiment by the Tennessee Valley Authority, the Department of Energy and the college in 1982.
 Coinciding with the World's Fair in Knoxville, the experiment tested the efficiency of burning wood waste as an energy source.
 Tours of the plant and demonstrations were held at the college.

 The college's oldest building, Anderson Hall, built in 1870, is currently used as a classroom building.
 It is listed on the National Register of Historic Places.

 Crawford House is an LEED Gold certified building, and it is the oldest of 5 existing buildings to be made so in Tennessee.